scrapy/scrapy/docs/experimental/loaders.rst

    processor* used in (1).
 The result of the input processor is appended to the data collected in (1) (if any).

+3. This case is similar to the previous ones, except that the values to be collected is assigned directly, instead of being extracted from a XPath.
+   However, the value is still passed through the input processors.
+In this case, since the value is not iterable it is converted to an iterable of a single element before passing it to the input processor, because input processor always receive iterables.

-3. The data collected in (1) and (2) is passed through the *output processor* of the ``name`` field.
+4. The data collected in (1) and (2) is passed through the *output processor* of the ``name`` field.
 The result of the output processor is the value assigned to the ``name`` field in the item.

 It's worth noticing that processors are just callable objects, which are called with the data to be parsed, and return a parsed value.
-So you can use any function as input or output processor, provided they can receive only one positional (required) argument.
+So you can use any function as input or output processor.
+They only requirement is that they must accept one (and only one) positional argument, which will be an iterator.

+.. note:: Both input and output processors must receive an iterator as their first argument.
+The output of those functions can be anything.
+The result of input processors will be appended to an internal list (in the Loader) containing the collected values (for that field).
+The result of the output processors is the value that will be finally assigned to the item.

-The other thing you need to keep in mind is that the values returned by input processors are collected internally (in lists) and then passed to output processors to populate the fields, so output processors should expect iterables as input.
+The other thing you need to keep in mind is that the values returned by input processors are collected internally (in lists) and then passed to output processors to populate the fields.

 Last, but not least, Scrapy comes with some :ref:`commonly used processors
 <topics-loaders-available-processors>` built-in for convenience.